SrAndromeda/Backloader-rework/README.md

 I recommend using [this plugin](https://github.com/ankenyr/jellyfin-youtube-metadata-plugin) for downloading video and channel metadata alongside backloader.
 Follow the guide provided by its author, backloader does not require any additional setup.

-If you select AUDIO, backloader will create folders for each artist (channel) and put .m4a files there.
-You will need to sort these by albums yourself.
-Here are some useful links: [app to automate adding metadata to files](https://picard.musicbrainz.org), [how to organize your files for Jellyfin](https://jellyfin.org/docs/general/server/media/music.html).